 - Planning: Where are stations needed?
 We take your input into account!
 Other important factors are: connection points with public transport, areas with few City Bikes, whether it's accessible for the service trucks, and ease of use for you guys.

-- Inspection: We won't be able to build a station without physical space to do so, therefor we check out every spot.
+- Inspection: We will not be able to build a station without physical space to do so, therefor we check out every spot.
 While there we use laser measurement to inspect the ground, we check for essentials as access to power and evaluate safety both for pedestrians and people driving to mention some of it.
 Some locations turn out to be unsuitable, other places work if we can reallocate some parking lots nearby.

 - Drawing: The station is drawn into a map as a proposal with the amount of locks it could handle, and commercial spots.
 We can fit three or five locks per 2,2 meters depending on whether it's a one sided or double sided station.